Tarqumiyah: History

-Mamluk period
+Middle Ages

 A Mamluk endowment record attests to the village's inhabited status in 1262 CE.

-Ottoman era
+Ottoman Empire

 In the 16th century, Tarquimyah was a small village.
 In the census of 1596 the village appeared to be in the Nahiya of Halil of the Liwa of Quds.
 It had a population of 17 families, all Muslim.
 They paid a fixed tax-rate of 33,33% on agricultural products, including wheat, barley, olive trees, goats and beehives, in addition to occasional revenues; a total of 6,500 akçe.

 In 1838 Edward Robinson passed by and noted that Tarqumiya was on the most common path from Gaza, via Bayt Jibrin to Hebron.
 While resting at Tarqumiya, he was visited by the local Sheikh and other dignitaries, who “demeaned themselves kindly and courteously."
 He further noted it as a Muslim village, between the mountains and Gaza, but subject to the government of el-Khulil.

 In 1863 Victor Guérin found it to have 400 inhabitants, while an Ottoman village list from about 1870 counted 45 houses and a population of 108, though the population count included men, only.

 In 1883 SWP described Tarqumiyah as “A small village on a rocky hill near the low lands.
 On the east, about a mile distant, is a spring; on the south are olives.”

-British Mandate era
+British Mandate

 According to the 1922 census of Palestine conducted by the British Mandate authorities, Tarqumiyah had a population of 976 inhabitants, all Muslims, increasing in the 1931 census to 1,173, still entirely Muslim, in 225 inhabited houses.

-In the 1945 statistics the population of Tarqumiya was 1,550 Muslims, and the total land area was 21,188 dunams of land according to an official land and population survey.
+In the 1945 statistics the population of Tarqumiyah was 1,550 Muslims, and the total land area was 21,188 dunams of land according to an official land and population survey.
 1,029 dunams were plantations and irrigable land, 6,614 were used for cereals, while 152 dunams were built-up (urban) land.